 - If your child has not been picked up by 6:30 PM, or 30 minutes after the program he/she is in ends, the local authorities will be called.

 Impaired Pick Up

-In the event that the authorized pick up appears to be impaired by drugs or alcohol, Y staff will ask the adult to arrange alternative transportation.
+In the event that the authorized pick up appears to be impaired, Y staff will ask the adult to make an alternative arrangement.
 If the adult is unwilling to do so, the matter will be referred to local authorities.
-The Y recognizes that this is a stringent policy, but we are morally and legally responsible if we release a child to an impaired person.
+The Y recognizes that this is a stringent policy, but we are morally and legally responsible if we release a child to an impaired adult.

-- Please notify us if your child will not be attending on a normally scheduled date by calling our general School Age line, 414-454-4625 or emailing email@example.com.
-Please be sure to state your full name, your child’s full name and their school on the message.
+- Please notify us if your child will not be attending on a normally scheduled date.
+Please be sure to state your full name, your child’s full name, and their school on the message.

-- Due to the varied arrival schedule for our morning programming, Y staff may give a list of absent students to each school’s administration by 9 AM.
+- Due to the varied arrival schedule for our morning programming, Y staff will give a list of absent students to each school’s administration by 9:00 AM.
 From that point it will be determined which party follows up with the absent students.

 - For evening programming, each school’s administration will share with Y programming the list of absent students.
 Both the school and Y programming will make every effort to know the whereabouts of children enrolled in that day’s programming.